yaroschiffelers/webpackconfig/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Tutorial on how to setup your own webpack conif [medium](https://codeburst.io/easy-guide-for-webpack-2-0-from-scratch-fe508a3ce44e)